linode/apl-docs/docs/get-started/installation.md

 :::

 :::info
 The Otomi [Build](../for-devs/console/builds.md) feature and using Harbor is NOT supported when Otomi is installed with minimal values.
 Install Otomi with DNS to use all features.
+Check the how-to's under `For-Ops` for instructions on how to install Otomi with Route53 (more how-to's coming soon).
 :::

 ```yaml